 Information collection and use

-COUTTS Consultancy is strongly committed to protecting the privacy of users of its interactive products and services as well as to respecting the Data Protection Acts 1984 and 1998.
-The information that you provide us with, or that is gathered automatically helps us to monitor our web site service and provide you with the services that you are entitled to as a visitor to our website.
+We have a duty to notify anyone whose data we have collected or may collect of the information contained in this policy.
+The information that you may provide us with, or that is gathered automatically helps us to monitor our web site service and provide you with the services that you may be interested in as a visitor to our website.

 While we strive to keep the information that you supply directly or indirectly secure, please be aware that the Internet is not a fully secure medium.